 - Rain barrels and cisterns capture roof runoff to be used later for irrigation.
 This reduces the increase in summer water usage.

-- Rain gardens and bio-swales can be used to collect runoff from hard surfaces.
+- Rain gardens and bioretention areas can be used to collect runoff from hard surfaces.
 Pollutants are removed by the plants and a large portion of the runoff is infiltrated.

 - Amending soils with compost will increase infiltration and absorption.
 Nutrients in the composted soils work to break down and remove pollutants from the runoff.

-For specific information on Rain Gardens, look at this handbook
+For specific information on Residential Rain Gardens, look at this handbook

 LID Elements for Residential Stormwater Management